 This month I thought I would share a story about my own little street cat Mao.
-When I first moved into my current apartment just over two years ago, I was asked if I would feed Mao as she has lived in the area for about three years.
+When I first moved into my current apartment just over eight years ago, I was asked if I would feed Mao as she has lived in the area for about ten years.

 I am very hands on with dogs, however; I have always been a little afraid of cats.
 At the time I had my own dog Ollie, but I bought Mao her own dish and left food and water every day outside my door.

 It was strange that Ollie was very relaxed around Mao and would even tolerate her when she would cheekily skip past us to get into the apartment.

 About a year later a neighbour told me that the cat was unwell.
 He lifted her up and there was an open wound on her tummy.
 I borrowed a cat box (though my neighbour had to lift her to put her into it) and took her to the vet.
 The vet said she had a tumour and operated on her.
 I picked her up on the same day and knew that she would not be able to be left out on her own as she was still groggy.
 She stayed in my apartment that night and the next morning she was up and looking to go out.